 The herb is useful in teeth disorders.
 Its leaves, dried in the sun and powdered, can be used for brushing teeth.
 It can also be mixed with mustard oil to make a paste and used as tooth paste.

 This is very good for maintaining dental health, counteracting bad breath and for massaging the gums.
-It is also useful in pyorrhea and other teeth disorders.
+It is also useful in pyorrhoea and other teeth disorders.

 Basil makes a good medicine for headache.
-A decoction of the leaves can be given for this disorder.
-Founded leaves mixed with sandalwood paste can also be applied on the forehead for getting relief from heat, headache and for providing coolness in general.
+The leaves mixed with sandalwood paste can also be applied on the forehead for getting relief from heat, headache and for providing coolness in general.

-A decoction of the leaves can be given with beneficial results in gout and gonorrhea.
-This decoction is also useful in neuralgia.
+The tea of the leaves can be given with beneficial results in gout and gonorrhoea.
+This is also useful in neuralgia.
 The juice of the leaves is a well-known remedy for earache and dullness of hearing.

-The seeds of the plant are useful in diarrhea, chronic dysentery, habitual constipation, gonorrhea, internal piles, cough, kidney disorders and fever.
+The seeds of the plant are useful in diarrhoea, chronic dysentery, habitual constipation, gonorrhoea, internal piles, cough, kidney disorders and fever.
 The mucilaginous jelly, formed by infusing 4 to 12 grams of the seeds in cold water for sometime can be taken with sugar to treat these diseases.

 The cold infusion can also be taken for relieving pain after childbirth.
 A poultice of the seeds are beneficial for sores and sinuses.